JESUS BELONGS IN THE MIDDLE OF YOUR MESS | A Christmas Devotion

 Based on my biblical knowledge, I know how to depict Christ and His birth in proper nativity scene fashion.

 Christ in the center.
 Mary adoring.
 Joseph standing guard.
+Shepherds close, but not quite there yet.
+Wise men only beginning their journey.

 "There!"
 I stand back and ignore my husband's smirk.
 Perfection.

-For years, while my kids were little, I was forced to place the manger out of reach to keep the scene intact.
+When my kids were little, I was forced to place the manger out of reach to keep the scene intact.
 But now that they're grown, I have the 1,000 square feet and all the minimalistic Christmas decorations to myself.

-Thus, the tree is skinny.
+The tree is skinny.
 The garland is fluffed.
 The bows are crisp and taut.

 It's almost like Christmas heaven.

 It's hard to police the situation, so I throw up my hands.
-"Jesus, take the wheel!
-And maybe the egg nog, too?”

 Why was it so hard for me to just let go?

-I put the broom down and smile.
 God's plans are always better than ours.

-Then I notice the nativity scene.
+Then I notice the nativity scene on the coffee table.

+Wait.
 Something's... off.

 But striving for perfection, I pulled the newborn King out of everyone's hands.

+Emmanuel came down to be touched.
+Kissed.
 Hugged by sticky little hands and broken, desperate hearts.

 Our lives are meant to be entangled with His, not wrapped tight, but torn open with joy.